+My name is Jason Rodriguez.
 My pronouns are he/him.

-I’m the Community & Product Evangelist at Litmus, which is a fancy way of saying that I write and speak a lot about email marketing, design, and development.
-I work hard to show people how to get the most out of their email, marketing, growing their businesses, and making genuine connections along the way.
+I’m a designer, writer, and marketer.
+I write and speak a lot about email marketing, design, and development and I work hard to show people how to get the most out of their email marketing, grow their businesses, and make genuine connections along the way.